B Corp brands: 35 to have on your radar to help you shop more sustainably

 Keen to invest in sustainable clothing brands that are doing their bit to counter climate change?
 Look no further, as we've rounded up our go-to B Corp brands truly doing their bit to build a better tomorrow.

-This March marks B Corp month, an entire month dedicated to celebrating the certification and inspiring people globally to shop more sustainably.
-The theme of this year's B Corp Month?
-"This Way Forward," encouraging others to look to B Corp businesses and the changes they are making to better both business and the planet.
+In fact, did you know there is even a B Corp Month?
+That's right, every March marks an entire month dedicated to celebrating the certification and inspiring people globally to shop more sustainably.
+But that doesn't mean that shopping sustainably need only be condensed into a single month of the year.
+In keeping, this year's B Corp Month theme was "This Way Forward," encouraging others to look to B Corp businesses and the changes they are making to better both business and the planet - all year round.

 Sadly, shopping sustainably can feel like a minefield at the best of times.
 How do you avoid greenwashing?
 And identify brands endorsing fast fashion?
 And spot ethical clothing brands from the not-so-ethical?